enzoampil/tito-joker/README.md

 ## Acknowledgments

-Special thanks to [Hugging Face](https://huggingface.co/) for their implementation of OpenAI GPT-2 using PyTorch, [Streamlit](https://streamlit.io/) for making it super easy to deploy Tito Joker as a webapp, and [Thinking Machines Data Science](https://thinkingmachin.es/) for sponsoring the server that I am running Tito Joker on.
+Special thanks to [Hugging Face](https://huggingface.co/) for their implementation of OpenAI GPT-2 using PyTorch, [Streamlit](https://streamlit.io/) for making it super easy to deploy Tito Joker as a webapp.

 ## About